osuosl/timesync/source/draft_api.rst

 POST /project is accessible to sitewide managers

-POST /project/:slug is accessible to the project's manager(s) and sitewide managers
+POST /project/:slug is accessible to the project's manager(s) and sitewide managers.
+In addition, note that project managers cannot promote another user to manager, nor demote other managers; only sitewide managers may.
+As well, note that while a project manager may in this way demote themselves or remove themselves from the project, a project is not allowed to have no managers.

 POST /times is accessible to members of the project for which they intend to create a time